geotrev/undernet/monolith.wiki/Grid.md

 </div>
 ```

-But you can also use offset if you need to break out of the grid for some reason.
-Also, because why not?
+But you can also use offset if you need to break out of the grid.
+Switch `$column-offset-classes` to `true`.

 ```html
 <div class=“grid”>